siggame/Joueur.py/README.md

-# Python 3 Joueur Client
+# Python 3 Chess Client

 This is the client for the [Cadre AI framework][cadre].
 It can play multiple different games, though you will probably only be interested in one at a time.

 In general, try to stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.
-Your AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `Games/game_name/ai.py` for you to make smarter.
+Your AI, and the game objects it manipulates are all in `games/chess/`, with your very own AI living in `Games/chess/ai.py` for you to make smarter.

 ## How to Run